calvindiao/voyis-project/README.md

 - Electron + [electron-vite](https://github.com/alex8088/electron-vite) for dev/build pipeline
 - React (hooks) for UI and state management
 - `react-zoom-pan-pinch` for pan/zoom interactions in the single-image viewer
+- `utif.js` for client-side TIF decoding into RGBA and drawing into `<canvas>`.
+- A small Rust + WebAssembly image filter module (via `wasm-bindgen`) used for high‑performance grayscale conversion.

 **Backend**